ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 RATS are facilitated by an additional vital party, the Verifier.
 The Verifier appraises Evidence via Appraisal Policies and creates the Attestation Results to support Relying Parties in their decision process.

-This documents defines a flexible architecture consisting of attestation Roles and their interactions via Role Messages.
+This documents defines a flexible architecture consisting of attestation Roles and their interactions via conceptual messages.
 Additionally, this document defines a universal set of terms that can be mapped to various existing and emerging Remote Attestation Procedures.
 Common topological models and the data flows associated with them, such as the "Passport Model" and the "Background-Check Model" are illustrated.
 The purpose is to enable readers to map their solution architecture to the